sonjasav/sonjasav.github.io/_posts/2021-07-06-the-climate-change-movement-and-political-parties-mechanisms-of-social-media-and-interaction-during-the-2019-electoral-period-in-finland.md

 ---
 layout: post
-title: Peer-reviewed paper: The climate change movement and political parties: Mechanisms of social media and interaction during the 2019 electoral period in Finland
+title: "The climate change movement and political parties: Mechanisms of social media and interaction during the 2019 electoral period in Finland"
 categories: media
 ---